grammy-jiang/docker-doe2/README.md

 > -it: it is necessary, even there is no interactive
 >
-> --volume: the path of the project, mount it to `/root/.wine/drive_c/sample` to make it avaialbe in wine
+> --volume: the path of the project, mount it to `/root/.wine/drive_c/sample` to make it available in wine
 >
 > wine: running the batch file with `cmd.exe`
 >